Ruined King: Story

 The party imprisons Gangplank and sets about finding a way to stop Viego.
 The Black Mist that protects him proves impenetrable, so to defeat him they need a way to weaken his resolve.
-They travel to a Vesani research institute on the Isles: there Ahri learns much of her heritage, including how her people were skilled in the art of emotion and memory manipulation - but is forced to make a choice between saving the memories of her people or acquiring Viego's memories.
-Making peace with her past, Ahri sacrifices the Vesani records to get the memories they need - and they learn that Viego's relationship with Isolde was not as perfect as his delusions say.
+They travel to a Vesani research institute, where Ahri learns much of her heritage—including how her people were skilled in the art of emotion and memory manipulation—but is forced to choose between saving the memories of her people or acquiring Viego's memories.
+Making peace with her past, Ahri sacrifices the Vesani records to get the memories they need, through which they learn that Viego's relationship with Isolde was not as perfect as his delusions say.

-On the way back, the party is forced by the storm Viego has caused at sea to land at a remote island.
-The island houses secrets of Yasuo's past, forcing him to confront the memory of his older brother Yone: Yasuo was falsely accused with the murder of an elder he was supposed to protect, and when Yone chased him down and confronted him, Yasuo killed Yone in the ensuing duel.
+On the way back, Viego causes a storm, which forces the party to land on a remote island.
+The island houses secrets of Yasuo's past, forcing him to confront the memory of his older brother, Yone.
+Yasuo was falsely accused of the murder of an elder he was supposed to protect, and when Yone chased him down and confronted him, Yasuo killed Yone in the ensuing duel.
 By reliving the memory, Yasuo is finally able to come to terms with his guilt and resolves to stop running from his problems.
 The party returns to Bilgewater and prepares for the final fight with Viego.

 They sail out to meet the Black Mist at sea.
 Ahri uses her Vesani magic to return Viego's memories to him, reminding him of how possessive and cruel he was to Isolde, causing his resolve to falter and weakening the Black Mist that protects him.
 Viego resists as best he can, possessing members of the party to turn against their allies, but is ultimately defeated.
-Before the final blow is struck, Viego pleads with Fortune, saying he can give her the power she wants - but she turns him down, trapping him inside a Buhru artifact.
+Before the final blow is struck, Viego pleads with Fortune, saying he can give her the power she wants, but she turns him down and traps him inside a Buhru artifact.

 Bilgewater is saved.
-The party discuss what they will do next before going their separate ways: most of them seem to have overcome their inner demons, but Illaoi worries that Fortune's second brush with Gangplank has reawakened her darker side, especially given that Gangplank escaped during the final fight.
+The party discuss what they will do next before going their separate ways: most of them seem to have overcome their inner demons, but Illaoi worries that Fortune's second brush with Gangplank has re-awakened her darker side, especially given that Gangplank escaped during the final fight.
 Her worries are later proven true, as Fortune goes after Gangplank and his followers with unrelenting bloodlust.
 Pyke, too, has unfinished business: his target has switched from Gangplank to Viego who, for now, remains in the artifact.